Charges stayed against accused child sex offender after 8 years of police, Crown delays | CBC News

 "The warrant was extended in October 2012 but because of a series of miscommunications between the police agencies in Manitoba and Alberta, Graham was never arrested," the court decision said — even though Graham attended court 10 times between July and October 2012.

-In April 2014, Alberta Conservation was prepared to arrest Graham for unpaid fines and contacted Thompson RCMP to see if they wanted him arrested on the outstanding warrant, but the Mounties declined.
+In April 2014, Alberta Conservation was prepared to arrest Graham for unpaid fines and contacted Thompson RCMP to see if they wanted him arrested on the outstanding warrant.
+The Mounties declined.

 The court filings say the Crown wanted to be sure the victim would co-operate with the case if Graham were brought back to stand trial, but there's no indication anyone tried to contact her until five years later.